When Banks Compete, You Don't Win

 However, if you are purchasing a home the situation is a little different.
 Nobody is going to be amused if you walk out of the closing.
 The seller whose possessions are on a moving van on the way to their new home is going to want your head on a stick, the Realtors who were counting on the commission check to make their own house payment will be volunteering to make the seller's dream come true, and that friendly loan officer sitting in an office 6 states away is not going to be answering the phone or returning messages.

-You are either going to have to sign what you have in front of you, or have the guts to tell all these angry people that you will see them in a week or two, which will be the soonest you will be able to get another lender to close your loan.
+You are either going to have to sign what you have in front of you, or have the guts to tell all these angry people that you will see them in two or three weeks, which will be the soonest you will be able to get another lender to close your loan.
 Maybe you're different, but I've never heard of a buyer walking out in a situation like that.
 If you're purchasing a home, you better get it right the first time, so you should probably go with a lender that depends on referrals from happy clients rather than one that buys leads off the internet.

 Finally, your lead is going to keep getting recycled for months.
 That means that not only will the phone calls continue, but lenders may continue pulling your credit report for months.
 I've actually heard of borrowers getting so many inquiries spread out over an extended period of time (all mortgage inquiries in a 14 day period count as 1 inquiry, so shopping isn't necessarily bad if you do it right) that their credit score dropped significantly.